Eligibility

 You may be asked to confirm dependent status on a periodic basis.

-• Failure to notify ExxonMobil Benefits Service Center about a family member who is no longer eligible, for example a former spouse, can result in your loss of eligibility for the health care plans, and you will be required to reimburse the Plans for any claims paid after the loss of eligibility for any ineligible person(s).
+You need to ensure your enrolled family members are still eligible.
+If your family member is no longer eligible for coverage, you must notify a benefits representative.
+Failure to notify about a family member who is no longer eligible (for example, a former spouse) can result in your loss of eligibility for the health plans, and you will be required to reimburse the plan for any claims paid after the loss of eligibility for any ineligible person(s).
 You may also be subject to discipline up to and including termination of employment.

 Spotlight